tweag/nixpkgs-graph-explorer/client/README.md

 ## Setting up a development environment - Docker

 1. Ensure that `docker` and `docker-compose` are installed.
+2. Optionally update environment variables in `.env.dev`
-2. `docker-compose up` will build and run a development server
+3. `docker-compose up` will build and run a development server

 ## Setting up a development environment - Virtualenv